What is Clickjacking, its Type and How to prevent it?

 Ans: Clickjacking is a type of malicious attack done on the user by the attacker to get hold of confidential information, download malware, or authorize an unauthorized purchase.

-4. What is clickjacking vulnerability?
+4. What is a clickjacking vulnerability?

-Ans: Attackers can trick the user into clicking on certain links that they need the user to click in order to give them access to the attackers to perform various tasks such as transferring money, confidential pieces of information, passwords, or downloading malware on the user’s device for further processes.
+Ans: Attackers can trick the user into clicking on certain links that they need the user to click in order to give them access to the attackers to perform various tasks, such as transferring money, confidential pieces of information, passwords, or downloading malware on the user’s device for further processes.
 Thus, it is safe to say there are many vulnerabilities to clickjacking.

 5. What does clickjacking mean?